 Top 5 transferable skills that must be on your resume

 Employers look for these 5 transferable skills in potential employees because they're common in the most successful candidates.
 Use them to your advantage.

 Want to try a new industry or embark on a career change but don't think you have what it takes to make the leap?
 You may be better prepared than you realize.
 When you tap into your transferable skills and use those to market yourself, your opportunities open up, enabling you to explore new industries and job titles.

-Transferable skills are skills that aren't directly related to the job in question, but can be applied to a wide range of jobs and industries.
+Transferable skills are those that can be applied to a wide range of jobs and industries.
 These skills are usually learned on the job, at school, during volunteer work, through community activities, at networking events or even in everyday social activities.
-Below are some of the transferable skills employers across almost every industry look for most in potential employees.
+Below are the top five transferable skills employers across every industry look for most in potential employees.